-to consider a new aeronautical mobile-satellite (R) service allocation in accordance with Resolution 428 (WRC-19) for both the Earth-to-space and space-to-Earth directions of aeronautical VHF communications in all or part of the frequency band 117.975-137 MHz, while preventing any undue constraints on existing VHF systems operating in the aeronautical mobile (R) service, in the aeronautical radionavigation service, and in adjacent frequency bands

-CEPT supports a new primary allocation to AMS(R)S in the frequency band 117.975-137 MHz while:
+WRC-23 Agenda item 1.7 (3/3) to consider a new aeronautical mobile-satellite (R) service (AMS(R)S) allocation in accordance with Resolution 428 (WRC-19) for both the Earth-to-space and space-to-Earth directions of aeronautical VHF communications in all or part of the frequency band 117.975-137 MHz, while preventing any undue constraints on existing VHF systems operating in the AM(R)S, the ARNS, and in adjacent frequency bands CEPT position (cont.)
+CEPT is of the view that when operating in the frequency band 136.8-137 MHz, AMS(R)S space receivers shall be able to operate in the presence of out-of-band aggregated power level as described in the draft new Resolution [EUR-A17-SAT-VHF] (WRC-23), as a result of satellite systems operating in the frequency band 137-138 MHz, without imposing additional regulatory provisions on those services operating in the frequency band 137-138 MHz.